Where We Serve / Kerewe Bible Translation

 Honoring the Language

-The Kerewe people make a living through farming and fishing on Ukerewe Island.
+The Kerewe people primarily make a living through farming and fishing on Ukerewe Island.

 Program Progress

-• Paratext training was completed with the translation team.
+• Paratext training completed for the Kerewe translation team.

-• Work has begun on translating the Gospels, Acts, and Jonah.
+• Translation work underway on selected New Testament books, including the Gospels, Acts, and Jonah.